ataul-ui/Automatic-Model-Retraining-and-Deployment/README.md

-In this repo I will build a recomendation system that let's the manager know if a certain machinery is likely to fail, and the model will update periodically as new data appears, (the dataset will be split into initial data trained, and next month's data trained)
+In this repo I will build a recomendation system that let's the manager know if a certain machinery is likely to fail, and the model will update periodically as new data appears, (the dataset will be split into initial data trained, and next month's data trained), thus based on the recomendation of the ml system, the manager can decide if the machine is due for repairs or not.